-The opening of Nampower fibre services to all licensees based on open access principles may also serve as a model for all state-owned critical infrastructure.
+The opening of fibre services to all licensees based on open access principles may also serve as a model for all state-owned critical infrastructure.
 This may require that open access principles are also enforced in cases such as infrastructure sharing and rights of way.
-Open access for critical infrastructure needs to become the default business practice instead of being the exception.
+Open access for critical infrastructure needs to become the default business practice instead of the exception.

 The moratorium on telco licenses should be lifted.
-It does not lead to more private investment of existing licensees since market access is mostly regulated through spectrum licenses.
-Also the main obstacle to private sector investment is the the extend of state involvement in the sector.
+It does not lead to more private sector investment by existing licensees since market access is effectively regulated through spectrum licenses.
+Also, the main obstacle to private sector investment is the extent of state involvement in the sector.